Skip to content

 10. Tools (implementation)

-11. Many skills are thin semantic wrappers around one or more concrete tools (Python functions, OS calls, HTTP APIs, external services).
+11. Many skills can be thin semantic wrappers around one or more concrete tools.

 2.3 Minimal contract per skill